 PROGRAM GOALS: Our goal is to produce the fastest boats possible while working with the individual athlete to instill a strong work ethic, pride, teamwork and a sense of responsibility.
 Rowers will be grouped together according to skill level and coached accordingly.
 Rowers will earn seats in racing boats.

-Practice Days (Fall): Mon, Tues, Wed, Fri, Sat (AM)
+PRACTICE & COMPETITION: Practice Days (fall): Mon, Tues, Wed, Fri, Sat (AM) - (spring): Mon-Sat

 For more information, email email@example.com